What is coding?

 Coding involves evaluating the counselor's statements reliably using a standardized manual.

 Coding involves evaluating statements in a conversation using a reliable, standardized manual.
-Coding of the counselor's statements in a conversation is based on the Motivational Interviewing Treatment Integrity Manual (MITI 4.2.1) and answers the question: 'To what extent is MI used during the conversation?'
+Coding of the counselor's statements in a conversation is done according to the Motivational Interviewing Treatment Integrity Manual (MITI 4.2.1) and provides answers to: 'To what extent is MI used during the conversation?'

-Coding of the client's statements in a conversation is based on the Client Language Easy Rating (CLEAR) and answers which client statements are neutral and are not judged to affect the client's future change, as well as which ones represent change talk (towards a change) and which ones represent sustain talk (against a change).
+Coding of the client's statements in a conversation is done according to Client Language EAsy Rating (CLEAR) and provides information on which client statements are neutral and do not contribute to the client's future change, as well as which statements constitute change talk (in favor of change) and which constitute sustain talk (against change).

 How does coding work?

 Coding is done using coding manuals.
-Counselor statements are coded based on the 'Motivational Interviewing Treatment Integrity Coding Manual 4.2.1' (MITI).
-Client statements are coded based on the CLEAR manual.
+Counselor statements are coded using the 'Motivational Interviewing Treatment Integrity Coding Manual 4.2.1' (MITI).
+Client statements are coded using the CLEAR manual.
 The client's level of self-disclosure can also be coded on a 7-point scale.

 SELF-DISCLOSURE

-The client's level of self-disclosure in a conversation is evaluated using a 7-point Likert scale.
+The client's level of self-disclosure in a conversation is assessed on a 7-point Likert scale.
 The client's coded level of self-disclosure has been found to be related to the client's future change in research.

-With CLEAR ('Client Language Easy Rating'), two variables are coded with seven subcategories each.
-The two types of client statements are those that indicate the client will change (Change Talk) and those that indicate the client will not change (Sustain Talk).
+With CLEAR ('Client Language EAsy Rating'), two variables are coded with seven subcategories each.
+The two types of client statements are client's talk in the conversation that speaks to the client's future change (Change talk) and statements that speak against the client's future change (Sustain talk).

 Statements for and against change are defined in six subcategories and are coded as frequency counts.
-The coding is summarized in the percentage of change talk (frequency of change talk / frequency of change talk + frequency of sustain talk).
+The coding is summarized as a percentage of change talk (the frequency of change talk / the frequency of change talk + the frequency of sustain talk).

 MITI

-With MITI, 14 variables are coded, defining the counselor's statements in the conversation and the overall performance of the conversation.
-The four overarching variables are summarized into two components: the Relationship variable - engagement (Empathy and Partnership) and the Technical variable - directive (Evoking Change Talk and Softening Sustain Talk).
-Ten types of conversation statements are defined and frequency counted (Information, Persuade, Persuade with Permission, Question, Simple Reflection, Complex Reflection, Affirm, Seek Collaboration, Autonomy Support, Confront).
+With MITI, 14 variables are coded, which define the counselor's statements in the conversation and the overall performance of the conversation.
+The four overarching variables are summarized into two components: the Relationship variable - engagement (Empathy and Partnership) and the Technical variable - change talk (Elicit-Provide-Elicit and Soften sustain talk).
+Ten types of conversational statements are defined and frequency counted (Giving Information, Persuade, Persuade with permission, Open Question, Simple Reflection, Complex Reflection, Affirm, Seek Collaboration, Autonomy, and Confrontation).

 The first version of the 'Motivational Interviewing Treatment Integrity Coding Manual' was published in 2003 (MITI 2.0).
 It was updated based on new research to versions MITI 3.0 and MITI 3.1.
 In 2015, MIC Lab published the latest update (MITI 4.2.1) in Swedish.